Merck/CEEDesigns.jl/readme.md

 We consider 'personalized' experimental designs that dynamically adjust based on the evidence gathered from the experiments.
 This approach is motivated by the fact that the value of information collected from an experiment generally differs across subpopulations of the entities involved in the triage process.

 At the beginning of the triage process, an entity's prior data is used to project a range of cost-efficient experimental designs.
 Internally, while constructing these designs, we incorporate multiple-step-ahead lookups to model likely experimental outcomes and consider the subsequent decisions for each outcome.
-Then after choosing a specific decision policy from this set and acquiring additional experimental readouts (sampled from a generative model, hence the word 'generative'), we adjust the continuation based on this evidence.
+Then after choosing a specific decision policy from this set and acquiring additional experimental readouts (sampled from a generative model, hence the word "generative"), we adjust the continuation based on this evidence.

 <a><img src="docs/src/assets/search_tree.png" align="left" alt="code" width="400"></a>